 Last revised by the department: Spring Semester 2015.

-Students may apply for admission to the Mushroom Science and Technology minor by using the MINOR DECLARATION application on eLion.
-If you encounter problems with the Minor Declaration application process, please contact the Registrar's Office for assistance.
+Students may apply in LionPATH for admission to the Mushroom Science and Technology minor.
+Select the Undergraduate Students tab; in Quick Links select Log in to LionPATH Student Center; then select Update Academics.
+If you encounter problems with the minor application process, please contact the Registrar's Office or view LionPATH's Using Update Academics tutorial video for assistance.

 Please refer to the University Bulletin for additional information or consult with your major adviser if you are considering declaring a minor.